danpaz/bodybuilder/README.md

 body.query('match', 'message', 'this is a test').build()
 ```

-For each elasticsearch query body, create an instance of `Bodybuilder` apply
+For each elasticsearch query body, create an instance of `Bodybuilder`, apply
-desired query/filter/aggregation clauses, and call `build` to retrieve the built
+the desired query/filter/aggregation clauses, and call `build` to retrieve the
-query body.
+built query body.

 ### Queries